Temporary programme changes

 Residentials can be run with a minimum of four participants.
 This is to allow for single bedrooms for those providers who have limited bedrooms/facilities.

-Participants can go home at night to sleep following the evening meal and any evening activities.
+Participants can go home at night to sleep after their evening meal and evening activities have been completed.

 The residential experience can be split over two weekends if needed.